[2024 Graduates] [Shikoku Office] We tried office relocation work [Miyoshi City, Tokushima Prefecture]

 The first task on the second day was assembling the remaining items.

-The first thing we did was to assemble the kitchen rack.
+The first thing we did was assemble the kitchen rack.

-After collecting the trash from other work areas,
+After finishing the trash collection from the other work areas,

-the next thing we did was set up the tents.
+the next thing we did was assemble the tent.

 Tents in IT company offices?